OPENING OUR PRIMARIES TO ALL ALASKA VOTERS.

 What primary system does Alaska use?

 In Alaska, the parties decide who can vote in their primaries, even though it’s state funding that’s paying for them.
 Under this system, moderate and non-partisan voters are forced to pick one ballot or the other; a voter cannot support their preferred Republican candidate for U.S. Senate, while also supporting an Independent or Democratic candidate for governor.
-With almost three-fifths of the Alaskan electorate not identifying with either party, this system creates an ultimatum for voters and contributes to low turnout in both primary elections.
+With over three-fifths of the Alaskan electorate not identifying with either party, this system creates an ultimatum for voters and contributes to low turnout in both primary elections.

 What's the solution?